PrefectHQ/prefect/docs/concepts/deployments.md

 A deployment is a server-side concept that encapsulates a flow, allowing it to be scheduled and triggered via API.
 The deployment stores metadata about where your flow's code is stored and how your flow should be run.

-Each deployment is associated with a single flow &mdash; though that flow could, in turn, call other tasks or subflows.
+Each deployment belongs to a single flow &mdash; though that flow could, in turn, call a subflow.
 Deployments are uniquely identified by the combination of flow_name/deployment_name.

 For detailed information about deployment objects, see the [prefect.deployments](/api-ref/prefect/deployments/) API documentation.